g_density does not do what users think it does, given PBC over z and constant pressure simulation

 coordinates and output the average dimensions.
 The last

 is useful when there are large box fluctuations.
 The

 tool now also has an expanded help section with a few

 recommendations for bilayers.

-#1 Updated by Reid Van Lehn about 4 years ago
+#1 Updated by Reid Van Lehn over 4 years ago

 I'd like to add two more small issues in g_density that I think might want to be clarified or changed and thought this might be an appropriate place.
 Notably, the bCenter flag does not center based on mass if the -dens flag is set to either number or charge, and actually the centering itself is added incorrectly.
 These bugs are for the GMX 4.6 version of g_density.